 These chewy chocolate ginger cookies combine the rich flavor of dark chocolate with smoky molasses, warm ground ginger and the bright flavor of grated fresh ginger.
 They're based off my triple ginger molasses cookies, which are a seasonal favorite throughout the chillier fall and winter months.

-If you like this gingerbread chocolate cookie recipe, be sure to try these other spice filled recipes: easy spiced German bar cookies, pumpkin cheesecake cookies, and these apple ginger mini cakes with salted caramel sauce.
+If you like this gingerbread chocolate cookie recipe, be sure to try these other spice filled recipes: easy spiced German bar cookies, creamy pumpkin cheesecake cookies, and these mini ginger apple cakes with salted caramel sauce.

 You can also explore my entire collection of cookie recipes here!